django-cms/django-cms/docs/how_to/install.rst

 ============

 `Django Filer`_ provides file and image management.
 Many other applications also rely on Django Filer - it's very unusual to have a django CMS site that does *not* run Django Filer.
+The configuration in this section will get you started, but you should refer to the `Django Filer documentation <https://django-filer.readthedocs.io>`_ for more comprehensive configuration information.

 .. _Django Filer: https://github.com/stefanfoulis/django-filer